EducloudAI/AI-Integration-Framework/README2.md

 ---

 ### 6. Growth‑Based Components and KPI Governance
-Every component in the framework is designed as a growth model: you start small, improve iteratively and scale maturity over time.
-Quality, risk, compliance and business value are measured continuously across all components and layers, not as an afterthought.
+Each of the 35 activities produces a distinct component.
+Every component within the framework is designed as a growth model, enabling organizations to start small, improve iteratively and increase maturity over time.
+Quality, risk, compliance and business value are embedded throughout all layers and components as continuous considerations.

 ➡️ [Explore Growth‑Based Components](docs/growth-models)
 ➡️ [Explore Governance and KPIs](docs/kpi-governance/README.md)

 ---

-### 7. AI‑Native Methodologies
+### 7. AI‑Native Suite
-The framework integrates seamlessly with AI‑Native Agile, AI‑Native TOGAF and AI‑Native Operations, enabling domain‑specific adoption on top of a shared architecture.
+The framework integrates seamlessly with existing management methods.
+Examples include AI‑Native Agile, AI‑Native TOGAF and AI‑Native Operations, enabling domain‑specific adoption on top of a shared architecture.

 ➡️ [Explore the AI‑Native ecosystem](docs/ai-native/README.md)

 ---

+Together, these innovations make the AI Integration Framework scalable, teachable and future‑proof.

 Together, these innovations make the AI Integration Framework scalable, teachable and future‑proof.